-Use World Food Day to raise the pulse - incorporate beans into one existing school meal.

-Or, add one more bean meal to an existing menu.
-Showcase this as a special World Food Day menu option.

-Use a variety of beans to get your kitchen staff excited about the endless possibilities that comes from cooking with beans!
+- Use this toolkit to raise the pulse incorporate beans into one existing school meal. - Or, add one more bean meal to an existing menu.
+Showcase this as a special menu option. - Use a variety of beans to get your kitchen staff excited about the endless possibilities that comes from cooking with beans!